Logiqx/wsw-results/docs/tech/motion.md

 - GT-31s:
   - GT-31 devices will be set up by competitors as per previous years; i.e. using one of the self-serve laptops, typically during  Fri (pm) or Sat (am).
 - Motions:
-  - Motion devices will be set up by the WSW team prior to the event (e.g. 5 Hz logging + 5 knots min speed + WiFi details) and name labels attached (e.g. GEO25MIC).
+  - Motion devices will be set up by the WSW team prior to the event (e.g. 5 Hz logging + 5 knots min speed + event WiFi details) and name labels attached (e.g. GEO25MIC).

 2023

 - Motions:
   - Motion devices owned by competitors should be set up prior to the event; e.g. 5 Hz logging + 5 knots min speed.
-The latest Motion firmware will contain the WiFi details.
+The latest Motion firmware will contain the event WiFi details.
   - Motion devices owned by WSW will be set up prior to the event; e.g. 5 Hz logging + 5 knots min speed.
-The latest Motion firmware will contain the WiFi details.
+The latest Motion firmware will contain the event WiFi details.
-- During registration competitors should attach their name labels, connect their Motion to the WiFi and check that it appears on the event dashboard.
+- During registration competitors should attach their name labels, connect their Motion to the event WiFi and check that it appears on the event dashboard.
-  - If the Motion does no appear on the event dashboard then the firmware and / or WiFi details can be checked / fixed.
+  - If the Motion does not appear on the event dashboard then the firmware and / or WiFi details can be checked / fixed.
   - If the Motion appears on the dashboard but is set up incorrectly (e.g. not logging at 5 Hz or min speed < 5 knots) then the issue(s) will be highlighted and the relevant setting(s) will automatically be pushed to the device.